Starting your Career as a Marine Mammal Trainer.

-It seems that everyone, at least once, has thought about what it would be like to be a marine mammal trainer.
-How amazing must it feel to swim with dolphins or train a killer whale?
+It seems that everyone, at least once, has thought about what it would be like to be a marine mammal trainer!
+How amazing must it feel to swim with dolphins as a dolphin trainer or train a killer whale as a killer whale trainer?
 How incredible would it be to build a relationship with a sea lion and teach it impressive feats, like walking on two flippers?
-What about all the other tinier animals?
+What about all the tinier animals?
 The otters, seals, and penguins.
 How marvelous would it be to spend your days interacting with them?

 Most people will never experience any of those things.
 They will be left with images in their head of what it might look like and what it might feel like.
 They will occasionally visit an aquatic park and think, “I wish that was my job.”
 They may even pay to swim with dolphins at a resort and experience the awesome power of two bottlenose dolphins as they push this person through the water – if only for a moment.
 As soon as it ends they’ll be thinking, “I wish I could do that again.”

 Yes, for most people being a dolphin trainer is a dream and stays that way their entire life.
 Telling someone you are going to become a dolphin trainer, is like telling someone you want to be a movie star or an astronaut – it sounds amazing but it is unlikely to every become a reality.
 One of the reasons the dream never comes is because they didn’t know where to start.
 When you don’t know where to start – you don’t start.
 Don’t be one of those people.
 Start!
 That is the first step in becoming a marine mammal trainer.